-This information is not intended to serve as a substitute for a complete and thorough understanding of the material presented in the Physician'S Manuals for the VNS Therapy system and its component parts and does not represent full disclosure of all pertinent information concerning the use of this product, potential safety complications, or efficacy outcomes.
+1 The information contained in this Brief Summary for Physicians represents partial excerpts of important prescribing information taken from the physician's manuals.
+(Copies of VNS Therapy physician's and patient's manuals are posted at www.livanova.com.)
+The information is not intended to serve as a substitute for a complete and thorough understanding of the material presented in all of the physician's manuals for the VNS Therapy System and its component parts nor does this information represent full disclosure of all pertinent information concerning the use of this product, potential safety complications, or efficacy outcomes.